 This course will deal with the proper planning for and initial implementation of an Information Security program.
 The topics included would be: security planning and policies, risk analysis, program accreditation, systems lifecycle management, contingency planning, physical security measures, personal security practices and procedures, software security, network security, administrative controls, crypto security.
-(Formerly CSCI 351)
+(Formerly CSCI 351) (Crosslisted with BMIS 341)

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Mid-Term Research Paper (1)
+Mid-Term Research Paper Assignment

-Final Research Paper (1)
+Final Research Paper Assignment